acetinkaya/OCR-Optik-Karakter-Tanima-Yontemi-ile-Otomatik-Tabela-Okuyucu/README.md

 License:

+This work is licensed under a Creative Commons Attribution-Non Commercial 4.0 International License, allowing non-commercial sharing and adaptation with proper attribution.

+---

 Published in: 2017 International Conference on Computer Science and Engineering (UBMK), Date of Conference: 5-8 Oct.
 2017 Date Added to IEEE Xplore: 02 November 2017
 ISBN Information: